ErichBSchulz/qg/constitution.md

 as at the 18th October 2015 (Note bylaws updated after this time)

-Chapter One: Principles And Objectives
+Chapter One: Principles And Objectives

 1. Name and Constitution
 2. The Charter of The Greens
 3. Means

 Chapter Two: Membership

 4. Members
 5. Associates (Supporters)
 6. Membership Entitlements